Test Driven Development with AI: Proven Workflow That Saved 2.5 Days

 Commands for running tests and validating changes

-By baking these instructions into the project itself, we ensure that any developer using Claude Code in the repository follows the same workflow automatically.
-This is the same philosophy as RaftStack CLI: encode standards in tooling rather than documentation.
+By baking these instructions into the project itself, we confirm that any developer using Claude Code in the repository follows the same workflow automatically.
+Same philosophy as RaftStack CLI: encode standards in tooling, not documentation.

-To understand the value of our AI-driven TDD approach, it helps to see how it compares to traditional development methods.
-Here's how the same feature development plays out under three different workflows:
+To understand the value, here is how the same feature plays out under three different workflows.

 Scenario: Building a User Authentication Module